 1. Outline your business plan

-To start, grab a fresh doc in Google Docs or a relevant tool and outline your business plan.
+To start, grab a fresh doc in Google Docs or a relevant online business plan software tools and outline your business plan.

 Here’s a checklist to get you started: